Types of Generators for Your Home

 Follow the information on the chart above to ensure safety when using a generator.

 To find the best generator for you, start by identifying the main purpose of your generator.
 From there, you can determine the necessary wattage and the fuel source that best works for you.
+You can rent a generator from your local Home Depot.
 Need to transport a generator you've purchased or rented to your home or job site?
 The Home Depot delivers online orders when and where you need them.